-Fourth: AP note the progressive shift from professional opera composers to masters of instrumental music whose operas increasingly incorporate the formal, tonal, and motivic characteristics of contemporary orchestral music.
+Fourth: AP note that by the end of the nineteenth century, operas began to be composed less by professional opera composers who devoted all or most of their creative efforts to that genre (Verdi, Wagner, Puccini) and more by masters of instrumental music who occasionally wrote operas (Debussy, Bartók), and whose works increasingly incorporate the formal, tonal, and motivic characteristics of the orchestral music of their day.
 Such procedures enriched the genre greatly but also made individual works much more difficult to compose.
-The emergence of a canon with which new offerings had to compete contributed to the challenges opera creators now faced.
+The emergence of a canon with which new offerings had to compete contributed to the challenges these creators faced.

 AP offer many subtle and penetrating insights into specific developments of opera history.
 They trace the evolution of Italian opera from Baroque virtuosity to Gluck's sober declamation to Rossini's lavish ornamentation—producing, in seria works like Tancredi, interesting contradictions between suffering plot-characters and voice-characters "bathed in untroubled melodic perfection" (p.
 201).
 With the shift to the dramatic tenor in bel canto opera, elaborate vocal ornamentation became the domain of female characters.
 Verdi's central innovation was to create forceful vocal lines that projected emotion with unprecedented directness (p.
 251).
 AP discuss Verdi's real and exaggerated engagement with politics, particularly with regard to Nabucco and the "Hebrew Chorus" (pp. 242-47).